Codarama/redlock4j/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Java](https://img.shields.io/badge/Java-8%2B-blue.svg)](https://openjdk.java.net/)

+> [!IMPORTANT]
+> This project is a personal project and is not currently affiliated or endorsed in any way with Redis or any other company.
+Use the software freely and at your own risk.

 A Java implementation of the [Redlock distributed locking algorithm](https://redis.io/docs/latest/develop/use/patterns/distributed-locks/) that implements the standard Java `java.util.concurrent.locks.Lock` interface.

 ## Features